 There are a lot of reasons to think adequacy wouldn’t be a problem: the UK will be GDPR compliant at the point of Brexit and the ICO is well funded and run.
 However, there have been sticking points, such as the Investigatory Powers Act (IPA) which was deemed in breach of EU data protection law by the European Court of Justice (ECJ) in 2016.
 While the government has subsequently tweaked the IPA, it’s not clear whether those changes would stand up to a second round of scrutiny from the ECJ.

-Whilst it is unlikely, there is the possibility of UK companies being caught out on March 2019 if the country ends up with a no-deal or Hard Brexit.
+Whilst it is unlikely, there is the possibility of UK companies being caught out on January 1st 2021 if the country ends up with a no-deal or Hard Brexit.
 Most companies that use cloud services (SaaS, IaaS etc) are not aware of where their data is physically being stored and this is something they should look into in the run up to Brexit.
 4D Data Centres has written an in-depth Whitepaper on this subject called “The Cloud on the Ground” which can be downloaded by clicking below.